 - Open communication at any time.
 You will never be on the backburner with us.

 - Our legal team to work tirelessly so you can achieve a favorable outcome for your case

-Call [firm] today at [phone] to set up your first consultation in Shoreline.
+Call Law Offices of Shana E. Thompson today at (206) 712-2756 to set up your first consultation in Shoreline.
 We also accept clients in all parts of King County and Snohomish County, Washington.